Before I had children my husband and I used to debate, are kids less safe today than when we were growing up?

 Most missing children are runaways, and actual abductions are extremely rare.

-Children are also less likely to be struct by cars while out playing
+Children are also less likely to be struck by cars while out playing

 As the Washington Post points out these numbers have gone down while the actual population has increased.